-As of March 2023, we’ve completed 9 different Camino routes.
+As of March 2024, we’ve completed 9 different Camino routes and several connecting and alternative routes.
 You can find many detailed Camino posts on our Camino de Santiago page.
-We tried to create the best resource that pilgrims can use to plan their journey.
+We tried to create the best resource pilgrims can use to plan their journey.

 We couldn’t do any Camino in 2020 due to the pandemic.
-In 2021 our daughter was born we didn’t get a chance to walk.
+In 2021 our daughter was born, and we didn’t get a chance to walk.
 In 2022 we restarted our Camino journey.
-As of June 2023, we’ve completed some parts of the Portuguese Camino including the Spiritual Variant, and a couple of connecting routes between the Coatal and the Central routes.
-We’re planning to walk more in the next months.
+As of March 2024, we’ve completed some parts of the Portuguese Camino including the Spiritual Variant, and a couple of connecting routes between the Coatal and the Central routes.
+We’re planning to walk more in the coming months.

 Watch our YouTube video about things to know before walking the Camino de Santiago